-Psalm 51, the appointed psalm for Ash Wednesday, is arguably one of the most significant for Christians in that it provides for us an example of deep and heartfelt repentance which is at the heart of our faith.
+The importance of Psalm 51 in Christian music and faith cannot be underestimated.
+It is significant in that it provides for us an example of deep and heartfelt repentance which is at the heart of our faith.
 The story involves a king who after having an adulterous affair and getting a woman pregnant, gets wrapped up in an elaborate cover-up that leads to deceit, treachery, murder, and despair.
 The full story is told in 2 Samuel 11-12.
-Thankfully for us, the king was also a musician who recorded for posterity his song of repentance.
+Thankfully for us, the king was also a musician who recorded his song of repentance for posterity.

 Below is a recording of Chandos Anthem No. 3 by Georg Frideric Handel (1685-1759), a setting of selected verses of Psalm 51.
 The text of the work is below the recording link or can be downloaded by clicking here.

-The work is about 20 minutes long, so relax and with a repentant heart enter into God’s love and grace.
-Remember, if God forgave David, he can forgive each one of us.
+The work is about 20 minutes long, so relax and consider your sinfulness and what this text means in your life.
+Remember, if God forgave David, he can forgive you.
 Thanks be to God for His boundless mercy and grace!

 Chandos Anthem No. 3 – “Have Mercy Upon Me, O God” (Psalm 51)